New Zealand Parole Board

-The New Zealand Parole Board is an independent statutory body established in 2002 that considers offenders for parole.
-Its task "is to undertake an assessment of the risk that long-term sentenced offenders might pose to the safety of the community if they were to be released before the end of their sentence".
-The Board also sets conditions of release for offenders so their reintegration back in to the community can be effectively managed.
-Once the conditions are set it becomes the responsibility of Community Corrections to manage the offender."
-'Long term' is defined as more than 24 months.
-Short-term prisoners (on sentences of less than two years) are automatically released after serving half their sentence.
+The New Zealand Parole Board is an independent statutory body established in 2002 that considers offenders for early release or parole from prison.
+The Board's task "is to undertake an assessment of the risk that long-term sentenced offenders might pose to the safety of the community if they were to be released before the end of their sentence".

-Sir Ron Young was appointed as chairperson of the Board in 2018.
+The Board reviews all prisoners serving sentences of more than two years (defined in the Corrections Act as 'long term') - after the prisoner has served one third of their sentence.
+However in certain cases, the sentencing judge may designate a longer minimum non-parole period.
+Short-term prisoners (on sentences of less than two years) are not required to appear before the Parole Board; they are automatically released after serving half their sentence.
+In other words, an offender sentenced to 18 months in prison will be released after nine months.

+For long term prisoners released by the Board, the Board also sets release conditions, such as a requirement to live at a specific address, or not to consume alcohol or drugs.
+Once the conditions have been set, it becomes the responsibility of Community Corrections to manage the offender for the period of time the conditions apply."
+If an offender breaches any of his or her conditions when released before the end of their sentence, Corrections may apply to the Board for them to be recalled to prison to complete their full sentence.

 History

 As a British colony, New Zealand adopted the penal system common in Britain and the country’s first jails were established in the 1840s.
 At that time, prisoners were crammed together regardless of their age, gender, mental health problems or crimes.
 Conditions were harsh and based on the concepts of retribution and deterrence rather than rehabilitation.
 When the country was divided into provinces in 1853, the administration of prisons was controlled by provincial governments.
 In 1876 the provinces were abolished and the colonial government established a standardised national prison system.
 At this time in New Zealand's history, there was no concept of parole or early release.

 In 1881 an authoritarian army officer, Colonel Arthur Hume, was appointed as the first Inspector-General of prisons (and later Commissioner of Police).
 He started a major prison-building programme and advocated for the introduction of the Habitual Criminals Act passed in 1906 "for the indeterminate detention of incorrigible offenders".
 He also introduced an early version of parole whereby prisoners were given credit for good behaviour and hard work that could lead to earlier release.
 Managing released prisoners required a form of probation service.
 An early version of the New Zealand Probation Service was introduced in 1886.

 Hume retired in 1909, allowing Minister of Justice Sir John Findlay to introduce a more rehabilitative approach to the treatment of prisoners.